Useful information before travelling to/from South Asia

-Political rallies in Sri Lanka have on occasion turned violent in the past.
-British nationals should avoid any political gatherings or rallies and beware of spontaneous large gatherings.
+Political rallies in Sri Lanka have sometimes turned violent.
+You should avoid any political gatherings or rallies.

 The majority of visits are incident free, although there are an increasing number of incidents of credit card fraud, road accidents and drownings.